lukestanek/plasma_properties_package/README.md

-# sm_transport
+# Plasma Properties
-Library for computing Stanton and Murillo plasma transport coefficients.
+Module for computing properties in plasmas such as transort phenomena, Zbar, etc.